- Introduction to Mechanical Sculpture

 Take your mechanical sculpture to the next level by delving into construction techniques, geometry, and problem solving for mechanisms and contraptions of all sorts.
 We will make gears, learn how to work with four-bar movements, and practice mapping out mechanisms on paper or using computer drafting.
 We will dissect machines to find out how they work, and build our own using the drill press, bandsaw, and simple hand tools.
 Work on an organized project, or bring your own design to work on.
 If you have basic metalworking skills and know a bit about mechanics, and want to get started constructing complex devices with interesting, reliable movements, this class is the place to start.

-Using the simplest of electronic and mechanical components, learn to make things spin, twitch, jump, bend and wiggle.
+Make things spin, twitch, jump, bend and wiggle using the simplest of electronic and mechanical components.
 This class covers switches, buttons, relays, motors, servos and solenoids, along with some basic analog and digital control circuits, AC/DC current and safety.
 You can apply the techniques taught in this class to almost any kind of project.

-Would you like to animate your artwork?
-Do you dream of building interactive sculpture with sensors, lights, and motors?
-This course is designed to introduce you to basic circuitry and the skills you will need to integrate electronics with your work.
+Do you dream of building interactive, animated sculpture with sensors, lights, and motors?
+Get an introduction to basic circuitry and the skills you will need to integrate electronics with your work in this beginner course.
 You will learn basic electronic theory, schematic reading, use of solderless breadboards for prototyping, and soldering.
 You will also learn how to scavenge components from old circuitboards, and where to source new parts and supplies.
 Each student will receive a kit including a solderless breadboard and parts for experimentation.
-This is a beginning course designed for students who have little or no experience with electronics.

-In this hands-on class, we cover all aspects of making safe, effective and beautiful flame effects with propane.
-You will learn many different ways of manipulating fire in sculpture including accumulator “poofer” effects, fuels, ignitors, colorants, plumbing, blowers and electronic controls (most classes use compressed air or water).
+Learn to make safe, effective and beautiful flame effects with propane using different techniques of manipulating fire in sculpture including accumulator “poofer” effects, fuels, ignitors, colorants, plumbing, blowers and electronic controls (most classes use compressed air or water).
 You will design and build your own flame effects sculpture and you will get hands-on, flame-on experience with the flame effect sculpture you’ve created.
 Personal projects are welcome and you will take home your final project.
 This class focuses on mechanical and fire aspects.

 If you’ve ever thought about integrating electronic music or sound art into your work, this course provides an engaging introduction to the craft of making—as well as creatively cannibalizing—electronic circuits for artistic purposes.
 This guided tour through the world of electronics teaches the inner workings of basic electronic devices so you can use them for your own creative ends.
 Covering basic electronic principles and practical circuitry from the artist’s point of view, this course will help you transcend any fear of electronic technology and experience the pleasure of working creatively with all kinds of analog circuitry.